alilotfi23/jenkins-terraform-k8s/README.md

 ```shell
 terraform init
 ```
-The terraform plan command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure
+The Terraform plan command creates an execution plan, which lets you preview the changes that Terraform plans to make to your infrastructure

 ```shell
 terraform plan